apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

       name: my-custom-security-json
       key: security.json
 ```
-For `Basic` authentication, if you don't supply a `security.json` ConfigMap, then the operator assumes you are bootstrapping the security configuration via some other means.
+For `Basic` authentication, if you don't supply a `security.json` Secret, then the operator assumes you are bootstrapping the security configuration via some other means.

 Refer to the example `security.json` shown in the Authorization section above to help you get started crafting your own custom configuration.